DevExpress/dataprocessingapi-mvp-example/README.md

 # DevExpress Data Processing API (MVP)

-DevExpress Data Processing API is a new product that is currently in development and is therefore not yet a part of the DevExpress product line.

-This example is created to collect feedback and usage data.
-If you are interested in DevExpress Data Processing API, leave a comment under our blog post or create a ticket in our Support Center.

-## What is the DevExpress Data Processing API

-DevExpress Data Processing API is a .NET library that allows you to convert your data (including ETL and data analysis) into usable and desired form.
+**DevExpress Data Processing API** is a .NET library that allows you to convert your data (including ETL and data analysis) into usable and desired form.

 Typical scenarios: